eonist/eonist.github.io/_posts/2020-02-20-Jekyll-and-markdown-tutorial.md

 ### The problem
 - There are a lot of awesome web-tech out there.
 But often they are overkill for simple sites
-- Fancy sites are often expensive to maintain and un-secure because they rely on many dependencies
+- Fancy sites are often expensive to maintain and un-secure because they are complex
 - One click websites, that are easy to setup, but often hard/expensive to customise.
-Wordpress isn't easy or cheap.
 - Custom websites often struggle when traffic spikes, during a product launch etc.

 ### The solution